January 12, 2021

 Before and after school rehearsals are currently running but that could change at any time.
 Please check D2L calendars and have your child check their school email the night before a rehearsal just in case there are any quick changes.

 All interested students who identify as LGBTQ+ and their allies/friends meet weekly at lunch in Room 218 with Mr. Garen and Ms. Thompson.
 We will be pausing these meeting until second semester – Tuesday, February 1, 2022.
 Any students who are looking for additional support can still meet with either Mr. Garen or Ms. Thompson in January in Room 215 or 218.

 There are important points and guidelines that you must be aware of:

 - Changes will not be made based on switching to a specific teacher (or switching out of a specific teacher's) class.

-- Teaching assignments often change, the teacher listed on your timetable may not be the teacher when the class begins in September.
+- Teaching assignments often change, the teacher listed on your timetable may not be the teacher when the class begins in February.

 - All schedules are subject to change.